witchessabath/mkdocs/docs/NAS.md

     Connect to the terminal locally or via SSH, and make a directory for the image, eg. `sudo mkdir /iscsiimg`, then use dd to make the empty image: `sudo dd if=/dev/zero of=/iscsiimg/lun1.img bs=1M count=5120`
     !!! note
         Don't forget the `count` parameter, to only make an image of your desired size (it counts blocks of the size specified in the `bs` parameter).
-Otherwise `dd` will copy an infinite stream of zeroes.
+Otherwise `dd` will copy an infinite stream of zeroes and wipe everything else out.

 === "GUI"